thecreativeone91/DVDFabAutoRip/README.md

 # DVDFabAutoRip
+Note: I do not condone piracy, please use this only for backing up your own physical media you have bought.
+A lot of work goes into making a movie, make sure they get the support they need by buying your movies legally.

 DVDFabAutoRip is a VBScript to watch for a Disc in the Optical Drive to be ready and Auto Rip them (Full ISO Clones) using DVDFab.
 This script could be used for other software supporting command line control.